What does the speed graph in your Telraam statistics mean?

 To begin with, it's important to know that speed statistics are indicative.
 Measurements may differ by 10% from effective speeds.

-The figure shows, in a bar chart, what percentage of the cars and each speed interval fall, for the period you select at the top of the page.
+The figure shows, in a bar chart, the percentage of the cars per speed level, for the period you have selected at the top of the page.

 How accurate is this?

 According to my Telraam, cars drive faster than 70km/h in my street, but that's not possible physically.
+The statistics also indicate that some cars drive at less than 10 Km/h.
 Is my Telraam not working?

 No, but there are so-called outliers; measurements in which something has gone wrong.
 We don't filter for these errors.

 If the statistics indicate that a number of cars are travelling at less than 10 km/h, the explanation is probably a misclassification.
 For example, groups of cyclists that are classified as cars.
 You want to know more about this classification?
 You can read it here: "How does the Telraam classification work?"

 If you suspect that there is a problem with the speed measurements, report it to the Telraam team by sending us a mail at email@example.com

 Is my Telraam a speed camera after all?.